tpauldike/alx-system_engineering-devops/0x13-firewall/README.md

 # Firewall
-Installation of firewall (the security system) on my server and the configuration
+Installation of firewall (the security system) on my server and performing some configuration